 At The Good, our team believes all customers should be served at a high level.
 While your decisions should certainly be informed by your particular audience, you’ll want to make your forms easy to use for all of your prospects, not just some of them.

-We’ve studied best practices for Address Line 2 from every angle.
+We’ve studied best practices for the Address Line 2 field from every angle.
 When the smoke clears, your choices are really only two plus a hybrid: